Community Forums for SB 1092 Legislative Directive Waiver Proposal are open for registration.

 November 18, 2016

 On July 05, 2016, a new Federal regulation from the Centers for Medicare and Medicaid Services (CMS) became effective which limits Federal funding for services to persons in IMDs who are aged 21-64.
 Federal Rule 42 C.F.R.
 438.6(e) prohibits Federal Medicaid funding to Managed Care Organizations when members aged 21-64 are in IMDs for more than 15 days during a calendar month.
 AHCCCS understands the significant impact of this change and is collaborating with Managed Care Organizations to implement these changes.
 Managed Care Organizations are also working with providers to implement strategies which maximize continuity of care for members.
-Below is additional information about this new regulation.

 October 26, 2016